PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ## Deploying to the Cloud

-In the final recipe for this chapter we are going to take our deployment and shift it up onto a public cloud, at the end we will have a cloud based deployment of our microservice system with a supporting continuous delivery pipeline.
-We will be using Amazon Web Services AWS as our cloud provider because at the time of writing AWS is the most popular Infrastructure as a Service (IAAS) provider.
-Please note that this recipe will incur billable time on the AWS cloud so we are advised to shut down the system once we have completed the recipe in order to minimize costs.
+In the final recipe for this chapter we are going to take our deployment and shift it up onto a public cloud.
+By the end of this recipe we will have a cloud based deployment of our microservice system with a supporting continuous delivery pipeline.

+Whilst we've built our deployment structure without coupling it to any particular cloud provider, we'll be focusing on deploying to Amazon Web Services AWS in this recipe.
+At the time of writing AWS is the most popular Infrastructure as a Service (IAAS) provider.

+Please note that this recipe will incur billable time on the AWS cloud so we advised shutting down the system once the recipe is complete (and between long breaks) in order to minimize costs.

 ### Getting Ready

 For this recipe we will need an AWS account.
-If we do not already have an account, we can head over to `http://aws.amazon.com` and sign up for one.
+If we do not already have an account, we can navigate to http://aws.amazon.com and sign up for one.

-The code in this recipe builds on that from our previous recipe `Deploying a Full System` so we will need to have this code available.
+The code in this recipe builds on the `micro` folder we've been working on in our previous recipe *Deploying a Full System* so we will need to have this code available.

 > ### AWS Billing ![](../info.png)
-> On sign up we will need to provide a payment method to AWS, the cost to run this recipe for an hour or so is in the order of a few dollars, however Please
+> On sign up we will need to provide a payment method to AWS.
+The cost to run
+> this recipe for an hour or so is in the order of a few dollars.
+However please
-> ensure that all resources are terminated after use in order not to incur additional costs.
+> ensure that all resources are terminated after use in order not to incur
+> additional costs.

-Next we will need to install the AWS command line tools, these are implemented in Python and are best installed using `pip`.
+Next we will need to install the AWS command line tools.
+These are implemented in Python and are best installed using `pip`.
 Python and `pip` may be installed using our systems package manager such as `homebrew` or `apt-get`.

 > ### Pip ![](../info.png)
-> Pip is the Python equivalent of `npm` and stands for `Pip installs packages`
+> Pip is the Python equivalent of `npm` and stands for "Pip installs packages"

-Full details on how to install the AWS tools can be found here: `http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html`.
+Full details on how to install the AWS tools can be found here: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html.

 Once we have installed and configured the tools we can validate them by running the following:

 ```
 $ aws ec2 describe-instances